MoonPay logo

 How to buy Bitcoin

 You can buy Bitcoin (BTC) via MoonPay or through any of our partner wallet applications with a credit card, bank transfer, Apple Pay, Google Pay, and many other payment methods.
+Just enter the amount of BTC you wish to purchase and follow the steps to complete your order.

 How to sell Bitcoin